What is cimetidine?

 Store at room temperature away from moisture, heat, and light.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking cimetidine?

-Ask your doctor before using an antacid, and use only the type your doctor recommends.
-Some antacids can make it harder for your body to absorb cimetidine.
+Ask your doctor before using other stomach acid reducers or antacids, and use only the type your doctor recommends.

 What other drugs will affect cimetidine?